The-Inscrutable-X/CalibratedModelAgnosticCorrectness/README.md

 ```

 ## Train Models
-Training scripts for Generalized Correctness Models are available in `scripts/train_generalized_correctness_model/`.
+Reference Training scripts for Generalized Correctness Models are available in `scripts/train_generalized_correctness_model/`, please use `tuning_models/merge_datasets.py` to merge the datasets you want to use to train a GCM.

 ## Other Evaluation Tools
 The `tuning_models/` directory contains utilities for:
 - `posthoc_calibration.py`: Apply calibration methods to model predictions, access script through `scripts/evaluate_trained_models/postcalibrate_gen.sh`.